bbauska/TUMx-DWAPNx/README.md

 Functions also have name and length properties.

-The value of the name property is function\'s name.
+The value of the name property is function&apos;s name.

 In case of an anonymous function, it is an empty string.